On head-to-head results as tie-breaker and consequent opportunities for collusion: Related literature

 \section{Related literature}

-\citet{Guyon2020a} examines the risk of match-fixing in a single round-robin tournament with three teams, the format suggested for the 2026 FIFA World Cup.
+\citet{Guyon2020a} examines the risk of match-fixing in a single round-robin tournament with three teams, the format originally suggested for the 2026 FIFA World Cup.
 In a round-robin tournament with four teams, \citet{Stronka2020} uncovers the role of the schedule with respect to the temptation to deliberately lose, which arises from the structure of the subsequent knockout stage. \citet{ChaterArrondelGayantLaslier2021} develop a classification method to quantify the attractiveness of the games played in the last round of a round-robin competition.
-The authors also calibrate different score-predicting models based on historical data to determine the schedule that minimises the occurrence of match-fixing opportunities in single round-robin tournaments with four and five teams.
+The authors calibrate various score-predicting models based on historical data to determine the schedule that minimises the occurrence of match-fixing opportunities in single round-robin tournaments with three, four, and five teams. \citet{Stronka2024} demonstrates that a substantial reduction in collusion risk can be achieved in the case of three teams by random tie-breaking (a biased lottery based on goal differences) and dynamic scheduling (when the order of the games is not fixed in advance but depends on the results of previous games).

+These papers already highlight the importance of the match schedule for match-fixing opportunities.
+On the other hand, they assume that all ties are broken by goal difference instead of head-to-head results.
+This is not a problem in single round-robin tournaments with three teams, where the two choices are equivalent.
+But the tie-breaking rule can have fundamental effects if there are four teams, and the previous literature completely ignores the situations described in Examples~\ref{Examp1} and \ref{Examp2}.

-However, these papers assume that the ties are broken by goal difference instead of head-to-head results---hence, their models are not able to identify situations described in Examples~\ref{Examp1} and \ref{Examp2}.
-Therefore, we contribute to the relatively limited literature on tie-breaking rules for sports tournaments. \citet{Berker2014} calculates how often the relative ranking of two teams depends on the outcome of a game played by other teams under the two main tie-breaking concepts.
-According to the philosophical arguments of \citet{Pakaslahti2019}, tie-breaking systems of round-robin football competitions should give more importance to overall goal difference than to head-to-head records. \citet[Chapter~1.3]{Csato2021a} demonstrates the lack of consensus around tie-breaking criteria in the top tier football leagues in Europe.
+We also contribute to the relatively limited literature on tie-breaking rules for sports tournaments. \citet{Berker2014} calculates how often the relative ranking of two teams depends on the outcome of a game played by other teams under the two main tie-breaking concepts.
+According to the philosophical arguments of \citet{Pakaslahti2019}, tie-breaking systems of round-robin football competitions should give more importance to overall goal difference than to head-to-head results. \citet[Chapter~1.3]{Csato2021a} reveals the lack of consensus around tie-breaking criteria in the top tier football leagues in Europe. \citet{Csato2023a} compares goal difference and head-to-head results with respect to the probability that the final rank of a team becomes known before the last round.